barlas/frontend-web-fundamentals/react.js.md

 ### React Compiler
 **Future Directions:** The evolving React compiler aims to improve performance by adopting compile-time optimizations, potentially reducing the runtime work needed and aligning with approaches seen in frameworks like Svelte, where the bulk of the work is shifted to compile time.

+#### useOptimistic Hook
+**Optimistic UI Updates:** This conceptual hook is designed to manage optimistic updates, providing immediate feedback in the UI before the actual operation completes, thus enhancing the perceived responsiveness of applications.

 ## Hooks and Functional Components
 **Simplicity & Performance:** Hooks provide a powerful way to use state and other React features in functional components, which are often easier to read and test.
 The useEffect hook is used for handling side effects, while useLayoutEffect is suitable for synchronous DOM mutations.
 Custom hooks enable the reuse of stateful logic across multiple components, promoting cleaner and more modular code.